vaaako/scarablib/README.md

 cmake -B build -DSTATIC=1 -DCMAKE_BUILD_TYPE=Debug
 cmake --build build
 ```

+## Using
+Now you just need to move the headers and the generated library.
+In order to use the [template Makefile](docs/Makefile) you need to move your `cpp` files to a folder named `src/`, the generated library to a folder named `lib/scarablib/`, `include/scarablib/` and `include/external/glad/` to a folder named `included/`.
+If done correctly you should be able to use the command `make` and it will compile it with no errors

 ## Windows Support
 Windows support is implemented but not tested.
 Currently only `SDL2` static library is used, you will have to ship `SDL2_mixer.dll`